hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 That way, the configuration is stored in the Terraform Enterprise application settings exactly how it appears in the `fluent-bit.conf` file.

-Configure log forwarding for a standalone installation of Terraform Enterprise:
+Configure log forwarding for a Standalone installation of Terraform Enterprise:

 ```
 replicatedctl app-config set log_forwarding_config --value "$(cat fluent-bit.conf)"
 ```

-Configure log forwarding for an active/active installation of Terraform
+Configure log forwarding for an Active/Active installation of Terraform
 Enterprise:

 ```